johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Distributed actors are very much the same, just that instead of enqueueing a task into the local queue, they convert the call into a message and send it over the wire (using whichever transport is active for this actor).
-Local actors and distributed actors are much more similar to eachother than one might think at first - the main difference is the addition of message creation (serialization) and instead of enqueue a different transport mechanism is used to dispatch the message.
+Distributed actors are very much the same, just that instead of enqueueing a task into the local queue, they convert the call into a message and send it over the wire (using whichever transport is active for the actor).
+Local actors and distributed actors are much more similar to each other than one might think at first - the main difference is the addition of message creation (serialization) and instead of enqueue a transport mechanism is used to dispatch the message.

 The distributed actors design is purposefully detaching the implementation of such transport from the language, as we cannot and will not ship all kinds of different transport implementations as part of the language.
 Instead, what a distributed function does, is delegate to functions it assumes will exist at compile time, which are to be filled in by external code generation mechanisms (more on that in the coming sections).